se2p/LitterBox/README.md

 To select all bug patterns, you can also use the term `bugs` in the list; to select all code smell checks use `smells`.

-### Activating robot finders
+### Deactivating robot finders

-To activate finders for the mBlock and Codey Rocky robots set the flag in the litterbox.properties file to true.
+To deactivate finders for the mBlock and Codey Rocky robots set the flag in the litterbox.properties file to false.

 ```
-issues.load_mblock=true
+issues.load_mblock=false
 ```

 ### Collecting statistics